 Caring, reliable and affordable healthcare solutions that are accessible to all is what Ascension is all about.

-Our proprietary nano-lipid technologies have potential to deliver new medical devices and drug and protein management solutions.
+Our proprietary nano-lipid technologies have the potential to deliver new medical devices and drug and protein management solutions.
 Some of our treatments that have no side effects are already a commercial success, and our current research and development pipeline holds blockbuster potential.

 Unique core disruptive technology platforms and IP; Sequessomes and Chaperones